+You should know how to give an ultimatum in a relationship if you want it to be effective.
 If you’re going to tell your partner that you’ll break up with them, move out, or do anything drastic if they don’t meet certain conditions, you should actually be prepared to do that.

 If you aren't, you're actually giving them a dishonest, empty threat.
 Instead, let them know how their behavior is affecting you.
 Try not to say, “I’m going to move out if you don’t do your share of the chores,” when you know you actually won’t.
 Instead, try saying, “When you leave me to do most of the chores, I feel stressed out and taken advantage of.”